DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 ### I. Mbed firmware (recommended)

+> **WARNING**: When mbed firmware is uploaded to internal STM32F4 microcontroller, https://cloud.husarion.com is no available for your ROSbot.

 This firmware version is based on ARM's Mbed OS system.
 If you're interested in learning more about using Mbed OS check our tutorial [Using CORE2 with Mbed OS](https://husarion.com/tutorials/mbed-tutorials/using-core2-with-mbed-os/).
 We recommend you also to look at the [ROSbot's Mbed firmware GitHub page](https://github.com/husarion/rosbot-firmware-new).

 SSH to ROSbot over LAN network or VPN to get access to it's Linux terminal.